Cultural and Historical Studies

 Challenging conventionally narrow definitions of “fashion”, our research is interdisciplinary in approach, drawing from art, film, sociology, anthropology philosophy, economics and politics.
 We understand fashion as a key marker of social and cultural change and as a means of understanding the relationship between individuals and communities.

 We aim to shape fashion education with critical perspectives and inform the fashion industry with discipline leading research.
 We seek to forge interdisciplinary, intersectional and inclusive approaches to fashion studies.
 We welcome research students and collaborators.

 Our interests include:

-- the bodily and sensory experiences of being dressed
+- the bodily, material and sensory experiences of being dressed

-critical perspectives on the global economy of fashion production and business
+- critical perspectives on the global economy of fashion production

-- power and labour in the production of clothes and the fashion industry
+- power and labour in the fashion industry

 - politics and fashion